CRE Loans: “You get what you need”

 - Finally, if a loan offer works for your business plan, act on it as quickly as possible.
 Remember that a good loan is not like a gallon of milk you can pick up anytime/anywhere on your way home.
 A good loan is a limited-term business contract which is subject to change until it’s binding on the parties.
 Markets change, sometimes rapidly, so execute the loan application as soon as you’ve found a structure that works for you.

-TL/DR Summary: trust your experienced mortgage banker as a member of your team and move quickly on their recommendation.
+TL/DR Summary: with CRE loans, trust your experienced mortgage banker as a member of your team and move quickly on their recommendation.

 Vice President / Managing Director – San Diego